sameerkumar18/aztro/README.rst

     <?php

-        //This fucntion can be used in any PHP framework like laravel, wordpress, drupal, cakephp etc.
+        //This function can be used in any PHP framework like laravel, wordpress, drupal, cakephp etc.

         function aztro($sign, $day) {
             $aztro = curl_init('https://aztro.sameerkumar.website/?sign='.$sign.'&day='.$day);